Former Tory MP slams Boris' Brexit 'chaos' in St Albans

 Archant

-Leading Remainer Dominic Grieve MP spoke in St Albans last Thursday on the "absolute mayhem" of Boris Johnson's government, the 2disaster of a No Deal Brexit" and the fast-growing campaign for a People's Vote on any deal.
+Leading Remainer Dominic Grieve MP spoke in St Albans last Thursday on the "absolute mayhem" of Boris Johnson's government, the disaster of a No Deal Brexit and the fast-growing campaign for a People's Vote on any deal.

 Over 200 people attended the talk and Q&A session, organised by local cross-party, pro-European campaign group St Albans for Europe at Marlborough Road Methodist Church.